adebiyi422/The-Biological-EVA/README.md

 ## Files Included:

-#demo_for_beva.ipynb - a Python Jupyter notebook that takes us through exploratory data analysis
+#demo_for_beva.ipynb - a Python Jupyter notebook that takes us through exploratory data analysis and model development for the BEVA.

 #bevafun.py - python function that helps us prepare our data matrix for PCA, plotting variance and returning the normalized dataframe.